telas100/asynchronous_server_technology/README.md

 ## Synopsis
 This is a NodeJS project required for the Asynchronous Server Technology course at the ECE Paris.
-The project is centered around managing a key-value database owning some metrics via requests from the client.
+The project is centered around managing a key-value database owning some metrics.
+Those metrics can be accessed by the registered users by requesting the server.

-The base project was expected to use LevelDB as DBMS but due to the lack of support for the Windows environments, the Redis DBMS has been prefered to manage the metrics.
+NB: The base project was expected to use LevelDB as DBMS but due to the lack of support for the Windows environments, the Redis DBMS has been prefered to manage the metrics.

 ## Requirements
 - npm 3.3.6 or higher